Madonna and contemporary arts: On other artists

-Impact on Frida Kahlo cult
+Impact on Frida Kahlo mania

 Madonna attracted media headlines when she revealed her interest in Frida Kahlo during the late 20th-century; Kahlo was considered to be a relatively lesser-known figure on the international stage outside the arts.
 Andrew Morton reflected: "How many pop singers have ever heard of Frida Kahlo?".
-In 1993, Janis Bergman-Carton published a scholarly article in Texas Studies in Literature and Language that examined how "both women have become part of standard journalistic reportage", with mutual benefit.
+In 1993, Janis Bergman-Carton published in Texas Studies in Literature and Language an article that examined how "both women have become part of standard journalistic reportage", with mutual benefit, but also reminds the "interpenetration of the domains of art and celebrityhood has a lengthy history in Western culture, dating back to the Renaissance".

-From the art world, to the media and academia, numerous agents expressed Madonna's importance for developing the public's interest in Kahlo.
-In 2005, The Daily Telegraph staffers credited Madonna with transforming Kahlo into a "collector's darling".
-British art historian, John A. Walker, commented that partly due to Madonna, the Mexican painter became a posthumous celebrity not only in the domain of art history but also in popular culture.
-Canadian art historian, Gauvin Alexander Bailey also concurred that she helped spark a wide interest in the artist.
-Historian Hayden Herrera added that the mention of Madonna sets the tone for the entire piece.
-Magazine Artes de México also referred to the importance of Madonna in the "Fridomania" cult.
+Some credited Madonna's significant role for developing public's interest in Kahlo.
+In 2005, The Daily Telegraph staffers credited her with transforming Kahlo into a "collector's darling".
+Walker also argued that partly due to her, the Mexican painter became a posthumous celebrity not only in the domain of art history but also in popular culture.
+In 2005, Canadian author and art historian Gauvin Alexander Bailey also concurred she helped spark a "wide interest" in the artist.
+Back in 1993, historian Hayden Herrera added the mention of Madonna sets the tone for the entire piece.
+In 1991, magazine Artes de México also referred to the importance of her in the "Fridomania cult".
+Anthropologist Néstor García Canclini (sic) "Madonna's role in the Kahlo cult is pleasantly exciting".
 According to El Sol de Tampico, Madonna drew media attention to Alejandro Gómez Arias, a former Kahlo boyfriend.